Complete your work placement in Fiji!

 Next project dates will be from the Monday 4th March 2019 to Friday 15th March 2019.

 Please note the Expression of Interest form must be received by Monday 14th January 2019.

 Diploma of Counselling students now have the opportunity to participate in a work placement experience of 160 hours in Fiji.

-You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Trust Fiji.
-You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Work Place Assessor who will also attend each project
+You will be participating as volunteers in Fijian communities in programs coordinated by ACATA Australia.
+You will be supervised by an approved Workplace Supervisor and assessed during the placement by an Open Colleges Workplace Assessor who will also attend each project.

-ACATA (Action for Children and the Aged) Trust Fiji
+ACATA (Action for Children and the Aged) Australia

-ACATA (Action for Children and the Aged) Trust Fiji is a leading Non-Government Organisation in health literacy and behaviour change programs in Fiji.
+ACATA (Action for Children and the Aged) Australia is a leading leading registered charity and non-profit organisation in health literacy and behaviour change programs in Fiji.

 ACATA has a strong network and trusted reputation: working in partnership with the Ministry of Health, Ministry of Education, Diabetes Fiji, Corporate, Town Councils & Health NGOs (local & international) to deliver innovative, evidence based behaviour change programs in schools, villages & communities.

-No, during work placement you will be part of the student group and accommodation will be organised in the village.
+During work placement you will be part of the student group and accommodation will be organised in Nadi.